fullon-labs/flon-core/docs/02_client/02_how-to-guides/how-to-list-all-key-pairs.md

 ## Overview

-This how-to guide provides instructions on how to list all public keys and public/private key pairs within the `fowal` default wallet.
+This how-to guide provides instructions on how to list all public keys and public/private key pairs within the `fuwal` default wallet.
 You can use the public and private keys to authorize transactions in an FullOn blockchain.

 The example in this how-to guide displays all public keys and public/private key pairs stored within the existing default wallet.